Join us for Celebration!

 All are welcome to our interactive, inclusive services that incorporate the arts, contemplative practices, fellowship, and social justice.
 We meet every Sunday at 4:00pm at the Hillman City Collaboratory, 5623 Rainier Ave S, Seattle WA 98118.

-Join us this Sunday, January 18th at 4:00pm for Celebration.
+Join us this Sunday, February 15th at 4:00pmfor Celebration.
 We meet at the Hillman City Collaboratory, 5623 Rainier Ave S, 98118.
 You are encouraged to invite a friend!

 Emily, our Minister of Spiritual Play, writes: